Alec-Stashevsky/website-update/content/authors/admin/_index.md

 - Potential Employerss
 ---

 I am a consultant, researcher, and Reed College alumnus with a mathematics-economics background.
 I am passonate about interdisciplinary research that engages multiple paradigms.
-I care about econometrics, statistics, and research that uses data hollistically, pushing back against siloed analytics.
+I care about econometrics, statistics, and research that uses data holistically, pushing back against siloed analytics.